carsoni4/carsoni4.github.io/SeniorDesign/projectDescription.md

 ---

 Our project focuses on designing and developing a smart, AI-enabled aquarium system that automates and optimizes fish care and water management.
+I will be responsible for the backend/ AI training part of the project.
 Traditional aquarium maintenance requires frequent manual monitoring of water quality and fish health, which can lead to inconsistent care and stress for aquatic life.
 To address this, we plan to build an integrated system combining sensors, actuators, and artificial intelligence for real-time water quality monitoring (temperature, pH, dissolved oxygen, turbidity), automated temperature and flow regulation, AI-driven feeding schedules, and computer vision for fish counting and growth tracking.
-A web-based dashboard will allow users to visualize data trends, receive alerts, and remotely manage the system.
-The expected outcome is a fully functional prototype that demonstrates improved fish welfare, reduced manual effort, and the feasibility of AI- and IoT-enabled aquaculture management.
+A web-based dashboard will allow users to visualize data trends,receive alerts, and remotely manage the system.
+The expected outcome is a fully functional prototype that demonstrates improved fish welfare, reduced manual effort, and the feasibility of AI and IoT-enabled aquaculture management.

 <details>
   <summary style="font-size:1.1em; font-weight:bold; cursor:pointer;">Frontend Information</summary>